 In Arizona, both medical and recreational marijuana use is legal, allowing individuals to enjoy the benefits of cannabis within the boundaries of the law.
 However, it is vital to understand that driving under the influence of marijuana in Flagstaff and Northern Arizona can lead to severe consequences, including being charged with a marijuana DUI.
 If you are facing these charges, you need to seek the assistance of an experienced Flagstaff criminal defense lawyer who can mount an aggressive defense to help you avoid the harsh punishments you may face.
-If you face a marijuana DUI
+DUI marijuana sign | Arizona DUI defense lawyer

 Types of Marijuana DUI Offenses in Arizona